Miami’s newest hotels from the city to the beach.

 Miami has a wealth of great hotel options.
 From intimate boutique hotels to luxurious resorts on the beach—Miami has something for everyone.
 And if you’d like to stay at one of the hottest new hotels, take a closer look at these properties that have recently opened for business.

 Developed by Swire Hotels and designed by Arquitectonica, EAST, Miami offers 352 luxury guest rooms.
 The hotel is located in the heart of the Brickell City Centre and will be surrounded by a plethora of high-end retail shops, a movie theater, restaurants and bars, spas and more (all opening soon!).
 The property will include a Uruguayan parrilla restaurant, Quinto La Huella, and a rooftop bar.
-Other amenities will include ample meeting space, a state-of-the-art fitness center called BEAST (Body by EAST) and a 20,000-square-foot outdoor pool deck.
+Other amenities include ample meeting space, a state-of-the-art fitness center called BEAST (Body by EAST) and a 20,000-square-foot outdoor pool deck.
 Brickell City Centre’s first phase of development includes a luxury shopping center, two residential towers, EAST, Miami, a wellness center, and a Class A office building.

 ME Miami by Melia